weareact/iesmith-swiagent/README.md

 #### `agentsecret`

 Sets a shared secret for use in server-initiated communication mode.
 This parameter is *mandatory* when `agentpush` is set to `false`.

+*Note*: Unlike `targetpw` and `proxypw`, the shared secret will not be hashed for storage in swi.ini.

 Data type: String.